fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 Flag to enable CPU profiling on process start and save it to a file.
-HTTP interface won't work if this is enabled as CPU profile will always be running.
+The Browser (HTTP) interface won't work if this is enabled, as the CPU profile will always be running.

 </dd>
 <dt>profiles_path</dt>